ARIZONA SWORDS

 F494.
 9TH VERMONT COMPANY “A” - PATTERN 1853 ENFIELD RIFLE: This 3-band Pattern 1853 Enfield Rifle is in excellent condition with a smooth even patina on all metal parts and a deep rich finish on the stock.
 The 1862 TOWER lock properly function and all parts are original.
 The rear site is complete, and both sling swivels and ramrod are original to the gun.
 The stock is very nice with only minor wear and marked on the right side of the stock “A” (Company A) “68” (Rack Number) “9 VT” (9th Vermont Infantry), and an “A” on the left side.
 The 9th Vermont Infantry initially entered the war with older muskets, but the entire regiment, with all their weapons, was captured at the Battle of Harpers Ferry during the 1862 Maryland Campaign.
 Only after being exchanged, paroled, and reconstituted were they issued new Enfield Rifles in February 1863.
 Since there are no names or initials carved on the stock, an identification of soldier number 68 can only be made by looking at the rosters for Company A in the order of enlistment dates.
 Utilizing the Civil War data base and examining all entries for this unit, it is easy to eliminate officers, and musicians and soldiers who deserted or were discharged prior to February 1863.
 It is a high probability Private Patrick Sheehe was issued this Pattern 1853 Enfield rifle.
 He enlisted on 12/29/1863 as a Private.
 On 12/29/1863 he mustered into "A" Co.
 VT 9th Infantry; he deserted on 3/12/1865 but rejoined on 5/1/1865 and returned into "A" Co.
 VT 9th Infantry; and he was Mustered Out on 12/1/1865.
 The history of the unit is included with the gun, and Shipping & Insurance is free. $3100.00

 F496.
 REMINGTON NEW MODEL REVOLVER: This is a Remington New Model Revolver, serial number 18690, which was produced April 1863.
-It has a government cartouche on the right-side grip and sub inspection marks on the frame, and its serial number falls between 18374 issued in 1864 to Company D 10th Ohio Vol Cav and 18987 issued in 1864 to Company I 4th Wisc Vol Cav.
+It has a faint government martially stamped cartouche on the right-side grip and sub inspection marks on the frame, and its serial number falls between 18374 issued in 1864 to Company D 10th Ohio Vol Cav and 18987 issued in 1864 to Company I 4th Wisc Vol Cav.
 There is little doubt this gun was issued and saw action, but the unit is unknow.
 The gun surfaced in Illinois which might make it a Wisconsin gun.
 It is fully functional and holds both half & full cock and its timing is correct.
 The metal has a gray-brown patina with traced on original blue on the underside of the barrel.
 The grips are tight and have never been removed, ands all screws are original.
 Shipping & Insurance included. $1900.00

 Remittance by Mail